hugeandbulk/parrot/bot/una/NaiveBayesclassifier/readme.md

 Is Naive Bayes supervised or unsupervised Why?

 Naive Bayes is a supervised learning algorithm used for classification tasks.
 Hence, it is also called Naive Bayes Classifier.
 As other supervised learning algorithms, naive bayes uses features to make a prediction on a target variable.

+What is the zero probability problem in Naive Bayes?

+The zero-frequency problem

+One of the disadvantages of Naïve-Bayes is that if you have no occurrences of a class label and a certain attribute value together then the frequency-based probability estimate will be zero.
+And this will get a zero when all the probabilities are multiplied.

+What are the other names for naive Bayes?

+In the statistics literature, naive Bayes models are known under a variety of names, including simple Bayes and independence Bayes.
+All these names reference the use of Bayes' theorem in the classifier's decision rule, but naive Bayes is not (necessarily) a Bayesian method.

+Is Naive Bayes only for binary classification?

+Naive Bayes is a classification algorithm for binary (two-class) and multi-class classification problems.
+The technique is easiest to understand when described using binary or categorical input values.